 SCULPTURES DERIVED FROM PAPER CUT-OUTS

-The models are re-drawn as vector drawings and milled with a CNC router.
-The shapes are 120 x 80 cm prior to thermoforming.
+The models are re-drawn as vector drawings and CNC-milled.
+The shapes are 120 x 80 cm prior to thermoforming, in both vertical and horizontal formats.
 Edges and surfaces are processed manually with power tools.
-When heated, the sheets become flexible and are moulded with the aid of custom-built plywood jigs.
+When heated, the sheets become flexible and are fixed in their positions with the aid of plywood jigs.

-Made with support from Kulturrådet and Kunsthall Oslo, and great practical aid from Morild Interdesign.
+Made with support from Kulturrådet and Kunsthall Oslo, and great help from Morild Interdesign.

 Film by Marius Viken, photos by Anne Valeur.